KirillPlt/KirillPlt/README.md

 # 👋🏻 Hello world!
 Hi, my name is Kasper.
 I have been programming for over a year.
-I use Python and other technologies like: Kotlin, C++ White-gray-black direction.
+I use Python and other technologies like: Kotlin, C++.
+---
+White-gray-black direction.

 ## 💻 About Me